 The Templo Mayor — An Iconic Aztec Temple

 The Templo Mayor served as a major temple and gathering complex for the Aztec city of Tenochtitlan before the Spanish arrived.
 It’s one of the largest ancient structures to have been found in Central America from the mesoamerican period.
 It’s one of the Mexico City attractions that you absolutely can’t miss.

 The temple itself was dedicated to the goddess of the Earth, Tlaltecuhtli.
 Interesting monoliths and intricately carved sculptures can be found throughout the building.
 Some of these sculptures depict the Moon goddess Coyolxuahqui.

 Archeologists estimate that the original temple complex was built back in 1427 by the ruler of the city at the time.
 Each new king focused on making it larger and grander than before.

 If you’re unsure of what to do in Mexico City with kids be sure this massive temple is on your list.
-It’s a grand place to visit during your trip to the city and you’re sure to be in awe of the structures here.
+It’s a great place to visit during your trip to the city.
+You and the kids are sure to be in awe of the structures here.

 Carcamo de Dolores — Tranquility in the Park